16 Top-Rated Attractions & Things to Do in Ventura, CA

 Channel Islands National Park comprises five wild islands off the coast of Central California, as well as the miles of surrounding ocean waters.
 These remote landscapes offer a true escape from the hustle and bustle of the mainland.

 Visiting Channel Islands National Park is notably different than visiting other national parks in California.
 And because of their island status, different logistics apply for a day or weekend trip.
-From Ventura, the most common and most scenic approach includes hopping aboard an Island Packers ferry, which departs from Ventura Harbor Village.
+From Ventura, the most common and most scenic approach includes hopping aboard an Island Packers ferry, departing from Ventura Harbor Village.
+The ferry ride is half of the fun, typically with dolphins and other aquatic life sightings along the way.

 Santa Rosa, San Miguel, and Santa Barbara Islands, on the other hand, receive fewer ferry riders and provide an even wilder experience.
 No services exist on any of the five islands, meaning visitors need to be self-reliant and pack in drinking water and pack out trash.